JPT-Gross/btsa-deprecated-/bsta-handbook-2021-22 1.0.md

 -	NO water bottles.
 -	NO PVC or metal pipes.
 ## Evaluation
 Launch will be timed with a stopwatch from initial launch until the rocket hits the ground.
-Rockets that land on roof tops or get stuck in trees their time ends when the rocket touches an obstruction, or leaves the sight of the judge.
+Rockets that land on roof tops or get stuck in trees their time ends when the rocket touches an obstruction or leaves the sight of the judge.
 # Logo Design
 ## Overview